 You should also be able to wear your headphones around your neck without chafing.

-Best Headphones for DJing: Our Picks
+Best Headphones for DJing: Our Picks for 2022

 If you don’t want to break the bank and still get headphones that deliver premium sound output, then you should consider the Behringer HPX6000.
 However, know that you may be sacrificing some robustness and build design for its low price.